-Looking like a squat woman standing next to her bean-pole of a husband is the Cattedrale alla Madonna Assunta (cah-the-drah-leh ah-lah mah-doh-nah ah-soon-tah), the Duomo of Messina (doo-oh-moh).
+Looking like a squat woman standing next to her bean-pole of a husband is the Cattedrale della Madonna Assunta (cah-the-drah-leh deh-lah mah-doh-nah ah-soon-tah), the Duomo of Messina (doo-oh-moh).

 The Duomo in Messina, on the other hand, actually holds the title of cathedral.

-Originally built by the Normans, who occupied Sicily, during the 12th century, the cathedral was reconstructed and restored several times.
+Originally built by the Normans, who occupied Sicily during the 12th century, the cathedral was reconstructed and restored several times.
 Most notably, the same earthquake that damaged the campanile and killed 60,000 people in 1908 did a number on the Duomo.
-Almost as soon as the restoration work was done, the Allied Forces invaded Italy through Sicily, and a bomb dropped on the city started a fire that completely wrecked part of the church.
+Almost immediately after completion of the restoration work, the Allied Forces invaded Italy through Sicily.
+A bomb dropped on the city started a fire that completely wrecked part of the church.
 The church that stands today is a reconstruction of the original church building.

 The first thing to do when you enter the cathedral is look up.
-The wooden ceiling is beautifully painted in bright colors and gold leafing, and pictures of saints are wound around with gorgeous designs.
-After staring at the ceiling for a bit, let your eye wander to the front of the church, where a mosaic Jesus gives a benediction whilst surrounded by two of the archangels, his mother, and St. John the Baptist.
-Once you let your mind absorb how much work went into the ceiling alone – and several times over, at that – meander through the columns and see whose faces you come across.
+The wooden ceiling is beautifully painted in bright colors and gold leafing.
+Pictures of saints sit inside frames of gorgeous designs.
+After staring at the ceiling for a bit, let your eye wander to the front of the church.
+A mosaic Jesus gives a benediction whilst surrounded by two of the archangels, his mother, and St. John the Baptist.
+After pondering how much work went into the ceiling – several times over, no less – meander through the columns.
+See if you recognize any of the faces you come across.

-Please note: The Duomo is a functioning church.
+Good to know: The Duomo is a functioning church.
 At several points during the day, the cathedral will close for prayer services and masses.
-Furthermore, if you’re visiting in the evening hours, please be advised that vespers begins promptly at six o’clock.
+Furthermore, if you’re visiting in the evening hours, please note that vespers begins promptly at six o’clock.